-of applying leverage to try to get people to the negotiating table.
 Senator BOOKER.
 Okay.
 And then the last question, mercifully, from my much senior Senator Risch, is just simply, the internal politics in Saudi Arabia are really fascinating to me, having visited there, and sort of MBS and his sort of ambitions.

 Can you give me any insight?
-Am I sort of far-fetched in my belief that some of this has to do with the sort of ambitions for power and how this is being conducted, and the thrust of MBS?
-Is there anything there?
-Any threads there to pull on, Ambassador?
+Am I sort of far-fetched in my belief that some of this has to do with the sort of ambitions for power mad bin Salman supported in the beginning.

-Ambassador FEIERSTEIN.
-I would have to say I think that many people speculate that, in fact, this was an initiative that Mohammad bin Salman supported in the beginning.
+Ambassador Feierstein.
+I would have to say I think that many people speculate that, in fact, this was an initiative that Moham-